 '''

-$ python tool.py
+$ tool

 I was invoked without subcommand

-$ python tool.py sync
+$ tool sync

 I am about to invoke sync

 The subcommand

 '''

-1.6.5 Custom Multi Commands
+1.7.6 Custom Multi Commands

 In addition to using click.group(), you can also build your own custom multi commands.
 This is useful when you want to support commands being loaded lazily from plugins.